utalmighty/AC-JS/readme.md

 3- `-s` and any or both `-n` and `-b` present then `-s` will be executed first and then `-n` and `-b` according second rule.<br>
 4- Advanced options like encryption/decryption can not be mixed matched.<br>
 5- For Encryption and decryption 16 character (128 bit) key is required.
+6- Compression is done using Huffman coding.
+7- Can only decompress file which is compressed using this software only.
+8- Touch command can create new folder or files.
+9- filepath in tree command is optional.